hcentive/brocade-update-firewall/README.md

 ```
 $ git clone https://git.demo.hcentive.com/brocade-update-firewall
 ```
-Go to the `brocade-update-firewall` directory and run `npm install` install dependencies -
+Go to the `brocade-update-firewall` directory and update configuration attributes to connect to the Brocade API -
 ```
 $ cd brocade-update-firewall
-$ npm install
 ```
 Make the following changes to configure Brocade API endpoint -
 * Rename `conf/brocade.json.template` to `conf/brocade.json`.